thenineteen/Semiology-Visualisation-Tool/README.md

 ## mega_analysis (backend) module

-### 1. Resources: SemioBrain Database - Beta 51% (146/287 included studies integrated)
+### 1. Resources: Semio2Brain Database  v 1.0.0 (Aug 2020)
+100% of the Data: 4,649 patients' data from 312 included original journal papers
+#### Until the 5th Aug 2020 the Beta version was used, named syst_review_single_table - 47% (146/312 included studies integrated)
-We curated the largest patient-level database of 4454 unique patients from 282 studies, yielding 2368 lateralising and 10917 localising datapoints for initial or most prominently reported seizure semiologies.
-These patient-level semiology data-points (where 1 point corresponds to 1 patient, presenting with a particular seizure semiology) were extracted from selected peer-reviewed journal publications, if at least one of the following ground-truth criteria regarding the certainty of lateralisation and/or localisation was satisfied:
+We curated the largest patient-level database of 4649 unique patients' semiologies from 312 studies, yielding over ten thousand lateralising and localising datapoints for initial or most prominently reported seizure semiologies.
+These patient-level seizure-semiology data-points (where 1 point corresponds to 1 patient, presenting with a particular seizure semiology) were extracted from selected peer-reviewed journal publications, if at least one of the following ground-truth criteria regarding the certainty of lateralisation and/or localisation was satisfied:

 * Post-operative seizure freedom (ILAE 1,2 = Engel Ia,Ib; but also Engel I if not otherwise specified), confirmed at a minimum follow-up of 12 months;
 * Invasive EEG recording and/ or electrical stimulation, mapping seizure semiology;